top of page

 • Understand the mortgage situation.
 If there’s a mortgage on the house you inherit, it still needs to be repaid.
 Talk to the lender about the details of the mortgage so you can make an informed decision about whether to live on the property, hold it, or sell it.

-• Check the home owners insurance policy.
-The same policy can’t always be kept when the policy holder passes away.
-It is always best to connect with the current insurer to see what your options are.
-If the house goes through probate, you may not be able to make changes to the current policy right away, so stay in communication with the insurance company as much as possible.
+• Check the homeowners insurance policy.
+The same policy can’t always be kept when the policyholder passes away.
+It is always best to connect with your current insurer to see what your options are.
+If the house goes through probate, you may not be able to change the current policy right away, so stay in communication with the insurance company as much as possible.

 What are my options when I inherit a house?